 • Referrals are also 30% more likely to convert compared to non-referrals.

 • Referrals garner 37% higher retention rates compared to non-referrals.

 The Role of Relationship Intelligence

-Organizations can clean up and enrich their internal data with relationship intelligence from external sources and databases to turn referrals and introductions into the next big opportunity.
-With the volume of data available in the public domain, how can organizations consume this information to manage their relationship capital and expand their network?
+Organizations can enrich their CRM data with relationship intelligence from external sources.
+These outside sources can help to reveal referrals and introductions opportunities and become the source of your next big deal With the volume of data available in the public domain, how can organizations consume this information to manage their relationship capital and expand their network?

 Relationship capital is the collective network of all the professional relationships of employees in an organization.
 These can be relationships with board members, clients, partners, and suppliers, as well as your alumni, former employees, and influential people across industries.

 How to Unlock Value From Your Network by Integrating Relationship Intelligence with your CRM

 Relationship intelligence enables organizations to assess the value of their relationship capital.
 By mapping business relationships, organizations can research and identify the strongest path to connect with the influencers and decision makers critical for success.